Yang Yong-eun: Professional career

 In April 2010, Yang won the Volvo China Open with a one-under-par 71 final round.
 In February 2011, Yang had his best run at the WGC-Accenture Match Play Championship reaching the quarter-finals before eventually succumbing to American Matt Kuchar, 2 & 1.
 Previously Yang had defeated Álvaro Quirós on the 20th hole in round one, Stewart Cink, 4 & 3, in round two and the 2010 U.S. Open champion Graeme McDowell in round three, 3 & 2.

 The following week Yang was in contention for his 3rd PGA Tour title at The Honda Classic, an event where he had earned his inaugural PGA Tour win in 2009.
 Despite entering the final round five strokes behind the eventual winner Rory Sabbatini, he was able to close the gap to just one stroke by birdieing the par-three 15th, where he was 18 inches away from a hole in one.
 However, needing an eagle on the par-five 18th after Sabbatini had stretched his lead to two with a birdie on the par-four 16th, he was unable to hole his bunker shot and a birdie earned him a runner-up finish one stroke behind the winner.

 Yang at the 2016 Lyoness Open.

 Yang reached a career high OWGR ranking of 19th in 2010, but a string of bad finishes and missed cuts in 2013 and 2014 plummeted the former major winner to 638th at the end of 2014, the final year of his PGA Tour exemption after winning the 2009 PGA Championship.
 A poor 2014 saw Yang finish well outside the top 150 in the FedEx Cup, which limited him to the Past Champions category for 2015.
 Yang spent much of 2015 playing on the European Tour and Asian Tour.
 2015 saw a resurgence for Yang, making the cut at the PGA Championship for the first time in multiple years.
 Yang moved up to 262nd in the world by November 2015.
 After a poor 2016 European Tour season where he finished outside 110th, Yang regained his Tour card through Q School.

 In 2021, Yang was disqualified from 103rd PGA Championship at The Ocean Course, Kiawah Island Resort, in South Carolina for signing an incorrect scorecard following the second round.

 He is an active owner of an indoor golf range in the Koreatown section of Dallas.

 In February 2022, after turning 50, Yang joined the PGA Tour Champions.

 Personal life

 Yang is married to Mi Jin Kim.

-He currently lives in Honolulu, Hawaii and Atlanta, Georgia.
+He lives in Honolulu, Hawaii and Atlanta, Georgia.